ldijkman/rtv/README.md

 millions of ukrenian elderly women and children are on the run in freezing temp with no water or food to poland and other countries

-3.000.000 3 milloin peaple ar on the run fleeing ukraine becaause of puttin bombarding ukranian cities
+3.000.000 == 3 milloin people are on the run fleeing ukraine because of puttin bombarding ukranian cities

 putin is blocking food to kiev and other cities